naturalis/mebioda/doc/week3/w3p5/README.md

 on.
 This quickly becomes tedious, and it doesn't work in the same way when there are cycles in the tree, for example when a node has multiple ancestors.

 The solution is to not use a relational database, but a graph database.
+For the network of linked data on the web, graph databases offer several advantages over traditional, relational databases.
 In a graph database you search for patterns without having to specify how these come about (a relational database requires you to be more explicit about what joins with what).

-The most commonly used graph database right now is probably [Neo4J](https://neo4j.com), which has its own query language, [cypher](https://neo4j.com/docs/cypher-manual/current/).
+The most commonly used graph database right now is probably [Neo4J](https://neo4j.com), and it is the one that EoL uses.
+Neo4J has its own query language, [cypher](https://neo4j.com/docs/cypher-manual/current/).

-It looks a bit like the standard language SQL that we saw in weeks 1 and 2, but it's a dialect specific to Neo4J and it uses ASCII art to represent relations:
+It looks a bit like the standard language SQL that we saw in weeks 1 and 2, but it's a language specific to Neo4J and it uses ASCII art to represent relations:

 ![](cypher_pattern_simple.png)